obiwan87/odin-intellij/README.md

 </table>

 \* Requires installing the free plugin "Native Debugging Support" (see section **Debugger Settings**).

+## Getting Started

+To begin, ensure you have installed the plugin using the steps mentioned above.

 ## SDK Setup

 Download the Odin SDK [here](https://github.com/odin-lang/Odin/releases) or build it from source by following the instructions on the official